stevendaye/platolio/readme.md

  - Docker
  - Webpack
  - Babel
- - Microservices (my new favourite way of developping apps)
+ - Microservices (My favourite way of developing web apps)
  - TDD & BDD
- - SSL/TSL
+ - SSL
  - Third Party Authentication Services
  - Grunt, Postman, chai, Enzyme and many more that I might be missing in this list